ManicodeSecurity/CloudSec-Azure/001-Lab-Setup/README.md

 ```
 az group list --output table
 ```
 2. Create a Resource Group to use for your lab activities.

 (!!) *REPLACE <YOUR_LAST_NAME> WITH....YOUR ACTUAL LAST NAME* (!!)
 ```
-az group create -n <YOUR_LAST_NAME>_MOTO_2019 -l eastus
+az group create -n <YOUR_LAST_NAME>_MANICODE -l eastus
 ```

 ### Ensure the Resource Group was Created in the UI
 Now, go back to the Azure Portal and click `Resource Groups` in the navigation.
 You should see your newly created group in the list:
 ![Resource Group](../images/resource-groups.png?raw=true "Resource Group")

-You will likely need to apply a filter to only show Resource Groups whic are part of the `MSI-CLOUD-SEC-BOOTCAMP-DQ650` subscription.
+You may need to apply a filter to only show Resource Groups whic are part of the `MANICODE_SECURITY` subscription.